connext/indra/modules/contracts/README.md

 8. Deducts balances from the total onchain recorded balances for the channel.
 9. Transfers balances to both parties respectively.
 10. Updates `txCount` , `threadRoot` and `threadCount` state variables.
-11. If there are no threads open, zeroes out the thread closing time and reopens the channel so that it can be used again.
+11. If there are no threads open, reopens the channel so that it can be used again.
 We don't have to zero `threadRoot` here because it is assumed to be empty if there are no threads open.
-12. Otherwise, sets the thread dispute time and changes the channel's state to `ThreadDispute`.
+12. Otherwise, changes the channel's state to `ThreadDispute`.
-13. Reinitializes the channel closing time and exit initiator variables since the channel dispute process has been completed.
+13. Reinitializes the exit initiator variable since the channel dispute process has been completed.
 14. Emits the `DidEmptyChannelWithChallenge` event.
 ```
 function emptyChannelWithChallenge(